cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>When set to true, the data will be encrypted, according to the underlying concept for data protection
 (This is the only standardized core element regarding encryption.
 All other properties are defined by the specific method of encryption)

+**is_partitioning**
+(optional, default=false)
+<br>*will be implemented in later version*
+<br>Declares this field to be an identifier of a completly delivered data set.
+This is used to constrain deletion detection operations to specific parts of the data.

 **targets[]**
 (mandatory)
 <br>Array, defining all taret tables, this field will be mapped to